ejosymart/gnomonicM/README.md

 species** This package allows to estimate Natural mortality for different life stages for organism, usually fish and invertebrates, based on the gnomonic interval approach (Caddy, 1991, 1996;
-Martínez-Aguilar et al., 2005).
-We have included improvements modifying some equations and the estimation procedure.
+Martínez-Aguilar *et al*., 2005).
+We have included improvements modifying some equations and the estimation procedure (see Torrejón-Magallanes *et al*.
+2021).

 ## Installation